mozilla/makeapi-client/README.md

 Add filters to your search based on the attributes of the options parameter.

->`options` - **required** - An object that can contain attributes corresponding to any other valid search function (see example below and other search function docs)
+>`options` - **required** - An object that can contain attributes corresponding to any other valid search function (see example below and other search function docs).
+The value of each search attribute can be a String or Array.
+If an array, the elements will be applied to the corresponding search function as arguments.
+>
+>Tags is a special case in find, It will only work with an object definition.
+See the example below.

 ####Example####
 ```